 We start with a quick catch up on the UI5 basics and our evolved best practices as well as new tools.
 Then we dig into more advanced scenarios and concepts step by step.
 You’ll not only sharpen your UI5 development skills, but also explore additional options to increase your developer productivity with SAPUI5.

 Challenge yourself with the hands-on coding exercises for each course unit.
-Learn and deepen your understanding by implementing realistic Web app scenarios in SAP Web IDE.
+Learn and deepen your understanding by implementing realistic Web app scenarios in SAP Web IDE (SAP Web IDE has been replaced by SAP Business Application Studio).
 For local development environments, the new UI5 tooling as well as the Karma test runner are explained as well.

 Key highlights of the course: